-CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to develop new knowledge and establish core practices to enable external organisations to undertake online, telehealth-type therapeutic services within NSW prisons.
-The project is an opportunity to create new knowledge about the external provision of therapeutic services with international significance.
+CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to develop new knowledge and establish core practices to enable external organisation to undertake online, telehealth-type therapeutic services within NSW prisons.
+The project is an opportunity to create new knowledge about the external provision of therapeutic services to people in prison, develop and test pilot programs, and establish initial and project future impact.
+This is an ambitious project that seeks to establish new knowledge with international significance.
 It will require a research partner willing to provide robust critique as well as engage in research and development with the agency.
-The University project team would contribute to the achievement of five core project aims:
+The University project team would contribute to the achievement of three core project aims: